Lu1zEdu/Lu1zEdu/README.md

-z# 👋 Hello!
+# 👋 Hello!
 Welcome to my Github profile.
 ## My name is Luiz Eduardo and my nickname is "Lu1zEdu"!